rust-lang/rust/src/doc/guide.md

 `match` is also an expression, which means we can use it on the right-hand side of a `let` binding or directly where an expression is used.
-We could also implement the previous line like this:
+We could also implement the previous example like this:

 ```{rust}
 use std::cmp::Ordering;